GunnarSchotta/NGS.analysis/README.md

-# NGS.repeats.analysis
+# NGS.analysis

-NGS.repeats.analysis is a pipeline for mapping and quality control of NGS datasets with focus on repeat detection.
+NGS.analysis is a pipeline for mapping and quality control of NGS datasets with focus on repeat detection.
 Mapping and repeat coverage follow the guidelines from [Teissandier, 2019](https://mobilednajournal.biomedcentral.com/articles/10.1186/s13100-019-0192-1).

 The following experiments (protocols) are currently supported: RNA-seq, ChIP-seq, Cut&Run, Cut&Tag, ATAC-sequencing